-Fisheries road is an access track from Esperance to Condingup, Poison Creek and Israelite Bay.
+Fisheries road is a 4WD track from Esperance to Condingup, Poison Creek and Israelite Bay.
 It goes past a number of farms, and Condingup Tavern.

 About Fisheries Road